Duma florulenta: Description

-Lignum is a perennial, monoecious shrub, growing to 2.5 m in height, with its multitude of thin, intertwined and tangled branches and branchlets forming dense thickets to the exclusion of other species.
+Lignum is a perennial, dioecious shrub, growing to 2.5 m in height, with its multitude of thin, intertwined and tangled branches and branchlets forming dense thickets to the exclusion of other species.
 Its thin, narrow leaves are 15–70 mm long and 2–10 mm wide.
 The grey-green stems often end in a sharp point.
 The flowers are small and cream to yellowish, solitary or clustered along the branchlets and occurring through most of the year.
 The fruit is top-shaped, dry, and about 5 mm long.

 Lignum often appears leafless as the leaves are produced on younger growth but soon die off, especially in dry conditions.
 New leaves and shoots are rapidly produced in response to rainfall or flooding.
 The plant has a very deep root system, penetrating the soil to at least 3 m in depth.
 It is highly tolerant of salinity and drought and may be used as an indicator of dryland soil salinity.
 Because of its densely tangled growth habit, it provides protected breeding habitat for native wildlife such as waterbirds, though it can also provide refuge for pest species such as feral pigs, foxes and rabbits.